caglardursun/intro_rust/README.md

     ]
 ```

 I just use it for my linux distro btw.
 Windows C++ debugging just works fine.
+But don't expect to much.
+Coz no debug helper, no natvis file.
+So If you wanna debug the complex datatypes (I'm not talking about the vector data type btw.), good luck !

 ### primitive_types :